 So, now you can confirm that there is money to be made in affiliate marketing.
 After all, someone is making the money off of that $7 billion pie.

 That may lead you to ask: Is working like this stable?
-Is it going to survive all the changes that are happening in marketing?
+Is it going to survive all the changes that are happening in digital marketing?